kashike/kashike/readme.md

 ### Hallo! 💃

-I'm kashike, and I like cats.
+I'm kashike, and I like cats and tacos.

 You *might* see me working on projects in the Minecraft community.